Meaning of Shoulder Stand Pose

 - Halasana

-Top 10 facts of Shoulder stand pose
+Top 10 facts about Shoulder stand pose

 - There shouldn’t be gaps between the legs throughout the practice.